 Day 6: Cliffs Of Moher Walk

 We now make our way up the west coast and cross the River Shannon by ferry at Tarbert.
-The River Shannon is the spine of Ireland, dividing the land into two.
-At 360.5 km, it is the longest river in Ireland.
-It won’t be long before we arrive in the Burren region and see the Cliffs of Moher.
-Heading just up the road, we may stop at Brigid’s Well before we get a start on our walk along the amazing Cliffs Of Moher.
-Living on the edge is fantastic but at these cliffs, it is advisable to stay away from the 214m high cliff edges.
+Living on the edge is fantastic but at the Cliffs Of Moher, it is advisable to stay away from the 214m high cliff edges.
 There is a wall which divides the walking path from the dangerous cliff edges.
-Stay on that side and enjoy the incredible views.
 This is one of the most stunning locations in Ireland.
 The cliffs are simply majestic to see and the ocean crashing onto the coastline below only adds to the rugged beauty of this location.
 This walk is truly amazing!
-You can also see O’Brien’s Tower and go inside to see the panoramic views from the top (additional fee paid directly to O’Brien’s Tower if you decide to enter).

 Highlight of the day: Cliffs Of Moher

 This morning we will walk through the karst limestone region of the Burren that covers 250 square miles.
 Because limestone is one of the most permeable rocks, there are many subterranean caverns in the area.
 You can walk these pavements and feel like you are walking on the moon!
 After leaving Doolin early in the morning, we will follow the coast all the way to Galway where you will have a few hours to spend for some shopping or enjoy the many sights this wonderful city has to offer.

 Highlight of the day: Walk through The Burren